-Open Auditorium – lectures for refugees
+Open Auditorium – trial semester(s) for refugees

-For registration and cost transfer, please contact the association board: firstname.lastname@example.org
+To register, please contact the association board: firstname.lastname@example.org

-Lectures for refugees
+Trial semester for refugees

 The main features of the lecture course for refugees are as follows: